Alomahuang/MovieFinder/README.md

 Click on the movie, you will see the details of the movie at the right-hand side.

-Every component refreshes every 2 seconds to retreive the latest information(2 seconds is way too often, but it's easier for you to check if it's working.)
+Every component refreshes every 2 seconds to retrieve the latest information(2 seconds is way too often, but it's easier for you to check if it's working.)

 ## Here's how to run the site